 - A third offense – Having prior DWI convictions is considered an aggravating factor in any DWI case (this is why second DWIs are commonly prosecuted as Class A misdemeanors rather than Class B misdemeanors for most first-time offenses).
 As such, Texas law stipulates that drivers who are arrested for a third DWI can face 3rd Degree Felony charges, which carries a state prison sentence between 2 to 10 years in state prison, and up to $10,000 in fines.

-Scott H. Palmer, P.C. is led by Attorney Scott Palmer, a Board Certified Criminal Law Specialist by the Texas Board of Legal Specialization.
+Lead attorney Scott Palmer is a Board Certified Criminal Law Specialist by the Texas Board of Legal Specialization.
 This is a distinction held by only a small percentage of attorneys in the state of Texas, and it speaks volumes about Attorney Palmer’s expertise in the area of criminal law.
 He applies his specialization, as well as the insight and experience of our entire legal team, to aggressively defend clients, protect their rights, and fight for the best resolution possible.

 Charged with a felony DWI?
 Contact our firm for a free consultation.